cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 consume very little CPU as well.
 If the emulator is busy executing code and shoveling data around the CPU load on the host device increases as well.

-While all supported iOS devices are fast enough to execute the emulator at full speed at all times, some (in particular older) Android devices are not able to keep up all the time.
-CloudpilotEmu compensates this by monitoring the "host speed" (the ratio between the real time required to emulate a chunk of m68k code relative to the corresponding time in the frame of the virtual device).
-If this drops below one CloudpilotEmu will reduce the clock of the emulated device accordingly while keeping the timers in sync with real time.

- * **host speed**: See above.
-Note that this is calculated using the true clock speed of the virtual device (ignoring the correction that is applied if host speed drops below one).
+CloudpilotEmu uses very different emulation cores for OS<=4 and OS5, and the information displayed differs between those:

+##### OS<=4

+ * **host speed**: Ratio between maximum possible speed and the speed the device is supposed to run at.
+This varies vastly depending on the workload.
  * **emulation speed**: The ratio between the actual clock of the emulated device and the clock at which it is supposed to run.
-This drops below 1 if CloudpilotEmu reduces speed in order to compensate for a slow host.
  * **average FPS**: The average frames per second at which the emulator runs.
-   This is usually identical to the refresh rate of the display (usually 60Hz), but it will drop if the host device cannot keep up.
 Note that the screen is not actually updated during every frame; CloudpilotEmu redraws only if the display content has changed.

+##### OS5

+Speed is given in million instructions per second (MIPS).
+A real Tungsten E2 runs at about 100 MIPS, depending on how well cache can be utilized.

+ * **current MIPS**: Current speed of the emulator.
+ * **current MIPS limit**: Theoretically achievable speed of the emulator.
+This varies vastly depending on the workload.
+*  **current load**: Current percentage of a single host core consumed by emulation.